Guidance for Each Phase: In remission - CancerChoices

 Get clear on what matters now

 Once you’ve tended to your difficult emotions and physical distress, you’re in a better frame of mind to ask “What matters most to me now?”
 Going through cancer treatment has likely changed you and your life and shifted what’s important to you now.
 Figuring out what matters to you now may help you be clear on what you need and how to ask for what you need.
-This exploration is actually one of the 7 Healing Practices and a good place to start in caring for yourself in remission.
+This exploration is actually one of the 7 Lifestyle Practices and a good place to start in caring for yourself in remission.

 Moving forward